-The purpose of the seminar is to provide a tiered intervention for all students at Benzie Central High School.
-Seminar will be used for tier 1: Homework completion, general academic support, SEL program implementation, and assessments.
-Tier 2: Structured interventions for struggling students.
-Incentives such as early lunch and school clubs will be provided during this time for students not needing academic support.
+The purpose of the seminar is to provide a Tiered intervention for all students at Benzie Central.
+Seminar will be used for tier 1: Homework completion, general academic support, SEL program implementation, and assessments. tier 2: Structured interventions for struggling students.
+Incentives, such as early lunch and school clubs, may be provided during this time for students not needing academic support.
 Announcements will also be delivered at this time.